Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 According to New Scientist, parrots are clever birds capable of complex cognition.
 The genes that assist with brain development are similar to those of humans.

-Parrots don’t have a neocortex, which is what mammals have to distinguish between right and wrong.
-However, they have an enlarged brain circuit to compensate.
+Parrots don’t have a neocortex, which mammals use to distinguish between right and wrong.
+Instead, they have an enlarged brain circuit to compensate.

-So, parrots have the brain function to be trained by their owners.
-They play games and solve simple puzzles, undertaking cognitive tasks that the most intelligent mammals can do.
+Parrots have sufficient brain function to be trained by their owners.
+They play games and solve puzzles, undertaking cognitive tasks that the most intelligent mammals can do.

-They can also communicate their desires, add, count, and subtract, and they understand the concept of zero.
-It’s suggested that a parrot’s cognitive abilities are only inferior to primates and humans.
+They can also communicate their desires, add, count, and subtract, and understand the concept of zero.

-Birds and parrots sleep, but not like mammals, as they go through the non-rapid eye moment and rapid eye moment stages of sleep.
+Birds sleep, but not like mammals, as they go through the non-rapid eye moment and rapid eye moment stages of sleep.
 But unlike mammals, a parrot’s sleep cycles are shorter.

 Parrots also sleep with half of their brain awake.
 Known as unihemispheric slow-wave sleep, birds can watch out for predators while they’re most vulnerable.